About Our Breads

 A popular product extends our bread mandate into wholesome, healthy cereals: ‘My Mom’s Nutty Granola.’
 Inspired by Jessamyn’s mother’s recipe that traces back to hippie British Columbia in the 1970’s, HBK’s granola is a crunchy, not-too-sweet blend of rolled oats, lots of almonds and peanuts, unsulfured raisins, wheat germ, seeds, and pepitas, all mixed together and baked with organic honey.
 Mmmm.
 Maybe those hippies were on to something!

-A braided Jewish bread made with local eggs and honey, is traditionally eaten on the Sabbath.
+A braided Jewish bread made with local eggs and honey and traditionally eaten on the Sabbath.
 It has a rich, three-dimensional flavor and moist, luxurious texture.

-The perfect sandwich bread proudly made with organic New York State wheat flour, wheat germ & brown rice, our multi-grain loaf is one of our most popular staples.
-Despite the plethora of whole grains we pack into it, our recipe maintains a light and chewy texture, making it a healthful and delicious cornerstone of many a breakfast, lunch or dinner.
-Our CSA members ranked it among their favorites in 2009.
+The perfect sandwich bread proudly made with organic New York State wheat and rye flours, our multigrain loaf is one of our most popular staples.
+In spite of the plethora of whole grains we pack into it, our recipe maintains a light and chewy texture, making it a healthful and delicious cornerstone of many a breakfast, lunch, or dinner.

 Our take on a traditional German Vollkornbrot, this exceptionally moist and hearty rye is packed with local flour, whole grains and seeds.
 The perfect accompaniment to a sharp cheese.